Privacy Notice

 Under our monitoring powers we may gather data you provide to us and analyse it as evidence for the purpose stated in the activity, for example to understand the experience of EU and EEA EFTA citizens and their family members.

-This may include special category or criminal offence data.
 We may use the information provided to publish anonymised data such as statistics, but these will not identify you in any way.

 Lawful Bases for Processing